Active Release Technique

 Medicare patients have very limited insurance coverage at ABC.
 Medicare does not cover or pay for initial exams even though they require by law that these procedures are performed prior to the beginning of care.
 Medicare ONLY PAYS FOR CHIROPRACTIC ADJUSTMENTS to the spine and NOTHING ELSE.
 You will be required to pay for any non-covered services (such as Exams, ART, Graston, Myofascial Release) but you are entitled to the time of service discount we offer all patients for these services.
 We do accept assignment for the chiropractic portion of your visit (covered at 80%) but all other services will need to be paid at the time of service.
 Medicare supplemental insurance may cover the other 20% of the covered Medicare charge but will still not cover Medicare non-covered procedures.
 If you have a true secondary insurance you may have coverage for other Medicare non-covered procedures though you should be aware that most people do NOT have secondary insurance, supplemental insurance is the much more common type.

 *Insurance Non-covered Services and Payment Denial:

 Please be aware that depending on the rules outlined by your insurance company, some – and perhaps all – of the services you receive at our clinic may not be covered or deemed medically necessary.
 ABC has no way to control this type of judgment by your insurance company.
-You are responsible for payment of these services and are expected to pay for them in full.
+We bill and deal with insurance as a courtesy to you but we have no way to guarantee what your particular insurance plan will do since it is YOUR insurance.
+You are responsible for payment of any non-covered services and are expected to pay for them in full.